Accessibility Options

 1.3.3: Solving Spatial Problems

-Numb3rs, a series which ran for several seasons on CBS is about a FBI Special Agent, Don Epps, and his brother, Charlie Epps, who is a mathematician and professor at a University.
+Numb3rs, a series that ran for several seasons on CBS is about an FBI Special Agent, Don Epps, and his brother, Charlie Epps, who is a mathematician and professor at a University.
 In the series pilot, The Point of Origin, Don cannot solve a series of 13 murders happening around the city.
-At a family dinner one evening, Charlie looks at a map with the location said murders and realizes that the FBI is attempting to analyze the importance of the locations in an impossible attempt to predict the probable location of the next crime with a process called "predictive analysis".
+At a family dinner one evening, Charlie looks at a map with the location of said murders and realizes that the FBI is attempting to analyze the importance of the locations in an impossible attempt to predict the probable location of the next crime with a process called "predictive analysis".
 The problem lies with the fact that probable analysis will not work with sado-serial crimes (a series of crimes committed without forethought or planning where the perpetrator commits the crime).

-Charlie explains to Don while they are both watching the yard sprinkler that there is no way to mathematically predict where the next drop of water will land, as there are too many variables (air movement, mechanical change or failure of the sprinkler, etc).
+Charlie explains to Don while they are both watching the yard sprinkler that there is no way to mathematically predict where the next drop of water will land, as there are too many variables (air movement, mechanical change, or failure of the sprinkler, etc).
 However, he explains, by examining the pattern of where enough water drops fell, the location of the sprinkler can then be mathematically determined by reverse engineering how the drops landed.
 Charlie agrees it is an impossible task to predict the location of the next crime, but by using the pattern of the previous crimes, a point of origin can be determined, meaning they can't possibly know where the next crime will happen but they can determine where the perpetrator lives or works.

-Charlie and Don create a list of factors which the perpetrator uses to select his victims, a process called profiling.
+Charlie and Don create a list of factors that the perpetrator uses to select his victims, a process called profiling.
 On the list, they put that the crimes will happen in areas of low traffic (foot and car) and high isolation; in an area away from where they live - a buffer zone (the name of a GIS tool), which will vary in size in the beginning of a cycle of crimes, but becomes more defined as the cycle matures; and lastly, the concept of "distance decay", where the more intensity the attacker feels about a crime, the further he will travel to commit it, meaning the victims which suffer the greatest are at the greatest distances from the origin.

 Combining profiling with predictive analysis allowed the FBI agent and the mathematician to combine the known spatial data specific to the series of crimes at hand, such as the location of the crimes and the understood psychological patterns of movement and behavior with the non-spatial data, such as the selected patterns of a specific criminal concerning the type of crime and the pattern used to commit that crime, to determine where the criminal lives or works in a process known as geographic profiling.
 Knowing how to lay out the patterns of data across a map allows Charlie to complete spatial statistics (probability and distribution of spatial data to determine patterns), producing a map displaying both hot spot analysis and multiple ring buffers (all concepts fully covered in Intermediate GIS) to determine the most likely location of the perpetrators home.
 And because it's TV, everything works out in the end and they stop the criminal.